Our idea of normality has changed beyond recognition in a matter of weeks.

 In China, there’s an app that doubles as an immunity passport.
 A green code means that you don’t have Covid-19 or that you’ve recovered from it.
 A red one means that you’ve tested positive for the virus.
 If you have a red code, your movement is severely restricted.
 But citizens in Hangzhou have reported their codes flickering from green to red and back again without an explanation.

-Imagine if a hacker was able to take control of this system and could change a green code red, or vice versa.
+If a hacker was able to take control of this system, they'd have the power to change a green code red, or vice versa.

 Safer surveillance builds trust